joanmiespada/TravelAgency-business-case/cases/travelagency/ta007-startquestions.md

 image: 'https://github.com/joanmiespada/SoftwareEngineeringBusinessCaseStudies/blob/main/cases/travelagency/img/manager1.jpg?raw=true'
 ---

-# As Engineering Manager, what is the best way to start a project with a high level of uncertainty?
+# As Engineering Manager, which questions do I need to resolve?

 Please, take a moment to think about this question...